THANKS FOR DROPPING BY TO

 Advisor/Consultant

-Having been through many struggles as a recovered gambling addict, Harj truly knows what it is like to hit rocket bottom.
+Having been through many struggles as a recovered gambling addict, Harj truly knows what it is like to hit rock bottom.
 Having spent almost £250,000 on his gambling, this addiction nearly cost everything he loved meaning children, wife, family and even his own life.

 I was afraid to ask my family, friends and Sikh/Indian community for help because I felt embarrassed.
 However, I put my ego to the side and asked a professional therapist for help and because of her CBT treatment, I was able to dig deep within myself, build my confidence and quit gambling.
 I was able to reignite my passion for entrepreneurship and now own multiple business, that has given me financial certainty and time freedom to live the life I deserve.